bbenzikry/alfred-token/README.md

-    token 1 --> Find tokens on Mainnet token 137 --> Find tokens on Polygon token 137 USDC --> Find tokens containing USDC on Polygon
+    token 1 --> Find tokens on Mainnet token 137 --> Find tokens on Polygon token 137 USDC --> Find tokens containing USDC on Polygon token 0x0d50 --> Find all tokens starting with 0x0d50 token 137 0x0d50 --> Find all tokens on Polygon starting with 0x0d50

     return (↵) : Copy the selected address to your clipboard. cmd + return (⌘↵) : Show in explorer ( Etherscan based only at the moment )